TorusHyperV/torushyperv.github.io/scalebound-lost/scalebound_lost.md

 ## 2. Poking the Xbox Live profiles

 Account names in hand, it was time to interrogate our suspects.
 Unfortunately, the two first accounts, and the seemed like empty test accounts.
-Nowadays, Xbox developers use a special kind of accounts with always start with the "2 Dev" prefix, are bound to a specific sandbox, and are created with an @xboxtest.com account.
-However, back then this mechanism didn't have widespread adoption and sometimes more manual testing / showcasing was done.
-This seems to be the case for these accounts, which don't seem to have any trace of having played scalebound (although the real reason behind this will be revealed at the end of the blogpost.)
+Nowadays, Xbox developers use a special kind of accounts which always start with the "2 Dev" prefix, are bound to a specific sandbox, and are created with an @xboxtest.com domain account.
+However, back then, this mechanism didn't have widespread adoption and sometimes more manual testing / showcasing was done.
+This seems to be the case for these accounts, which don't seem to have any history of having played scalebound (although the real reason behind this will be revealed at the end of the blogpost.)

-The other accounts like [synaesthesiajp belonged to real developers of Platinum Games](https://twitter.com/synaesthesiajp) back in the day.
+The other accounts like [synaesthesiajp, belonged to real developers of Platinum Games](https://twitter.com/synaesthesiajp) back in the day.
 P3 is, of course, Phil Spencer.
-These accounts led to nowhere in terms of finding more information about the Scalebound E3 demo.
+These accounts led to nowhere in terms of finding more information about the Scalebound E3 demo or any useful references to the game.

 ## 3. The elusive store page (my personal El Dorado)

 The first hint at an existing store page was given by a Twitter user of name `fordforeset` who posted this picture years ago:

 ![Storepage](storepage.jpg)

 Some relevant information can be extracted from this screenshot, for example, that `スケイルバウンド` is the original Japanese name of the game, that the developer name was indeed "Platinum Games" and that it was published by "Microsoft Studios".
 All of these are actual parameters that are returned by Xbox Live store APIs, so they could be useful towards our goal.
 Furthermore, the category of the game was known, so further filtering could be thought of:

 ![Category](category.png)

 To ask for a game build of a title, we need a sort of titleID: a unique number that gets assigned to every game when they are published in the store.
 There exist several different types of xbox store IDs, but the most common nowadays are: